 Does It Take Long to Get Used to a Weighted Comforter?

-The best way to adjust to a weighted comforter is by easing yourself into using it.
+The best way to adjust to a weighted comforter is to ease yourself into using it.
 Try sitting on the couch with it over your legs for a while.
-You will notice that you soon become accustomed to the deep pressure stimulation applied to your body.
-If you are planning on sleeping with a weighted comforter, you will be able to ease yourself in a similar way.
-Start by covering your legs.
-You can even keep your feet out.
-Over time you will be able to put it over your entire body.
+You will soon become accustomed to the deep-pressure stimulation applied to your body.

 Sources: